The Katla Ice Cave Honest Review: Risky But Worth It

 Glacier Tours In Iceland To The Katla Ice Cave

-We booked our tour with Arctic Adventures a few weeks in advance (see their website here).
+I booked my tour with Arctic Adventures a few weeks in advance.
 It’s the same tour as Southcoast Adventures, which I think is the main company.
+Would I recommend them, not necessarily.
+But I don’t know if another tour company would be any better…

 The way our tour guide described it is that all the tour companies are affiliated.
 They all manage the cave together and then bring tour groups here.
 So, if you want to visit the Katla Ice Caves, you don’t have that many options.